andygten/MyFancyBank/doc/DesignDocument.md

 * Same goes for the buttons, I might have been able to abstract a few things into the InputButton class.

+* Because of the design split between directories of the GUI and the main logic of the program, I was not able to directly modify values in the main program from events in the GUI and therefore needed to include some logic in the conjoined "Main" of the program where both designs combined.

 ## Class Breakdown
 ***
 ### Gui